Scripter17/url-cleaner/README.md

 However, using URL Cleaner Site and its included userscript to clean every URL on every webpage you visit naturally raises a few issues, the majority of which are due to expanding redirect URLs by sending HTTP requests.

-If you want to sidestep the entire headache and replace it with a worse one just set the `no_network` flag.

 1. Websites can tell you're using URL Cleaner Site and its userscript.
 It's not hard to tell.

 2. Websites can possibly figure out which version of the default cleaner you're using, and pretty easily figure out what params diff you're using.